gardener/gardener-extension-provider-aws/docs/usage/flexible-network-configuration.md

 The additive model remains a valid future addition for users who want a safety net.

-### Accepting Explicit LB Subnet IDs

-Instead of tag-based discovery, we could accept `internalSubnetID` and `publicSubnetID` per zone.
-This was rejected because:

-- The CCM and LBC already discover subnets via tags -- this is the standard AWS pattern
-- Users must tag subnets regardless (CCM/LBC require it)
-- Accepting IDs would create a false sense that tagging isn't needed
-- Users can always override per-Service via annotations

 ### Mixed BYO/Managed Subnets per Zone

 Allowing `workersSubnetID` with `internal`/`public` CIDRs in the same configuration was rejected because: